 While women have long been thought to suffer at the hands of abusive men, men with heart, courage, and class are stepping forward at the rate of one in six to admit that they have also been abused — typically at the hands of women and or their family members or parents.

-According to PsychGuides.com, more than one type of PTSD exist.. and guess what?
-The conditions are not at all gender specific.
+According to PsychGuides.com, more than one type of PTSD exists.. and guess what?
+The conditions are not at all gender-specific.

 The psychology website shares, “Three different types of post-traumatic stress disorder exist.
 If symptoms last less than three months, the condition is considered acute PTSD.
 If symptoms last at least three months, the disorder is referred to as chronic PTSD.
 If symptoms manifest at least six months following a traumatic event, the disorder is classified delayed-onset PTSD, according to the National Institute of Health (NIH).”
 But there’s also a fourth type clinical researchers are finally starting to take seriously and study.

 It’s called C-PTSD for short, meaning Conditioned Post Traumatic Stress Disorder.

 People who develop chronic PTSD struggle with very specific flashbacks, typically related to incidents that traumatized them that they can directly think back and intellectually or historically point to as the cause, source, or origin of their condition.
 On the other hand, folks with CONDITIONED PTSD (or #CPTSD if you are doing online, social media-based research)… suffice it to say are a little different.